Primo Brewing & Malting Company: History

 Primo and its parent company revitalized its distribution and marketing since 2007, reviving the iconic island brand.
 Primo is a key sponsor at many watersport events such as surf contests, and appears in many bars and stores throughout the state of Hawaii.
 Although the front office is located in Honolulu, the main Pabst headquarters is in Los Angeles.

 In May 2007, Keoki Brewing Company was bought by Hawaii Nui Brewing Company.

 Portions of the island-based proceeds go to the Outrigger Duke Kahanamoku Foundation and toward preserving Hawaiian culture, land, and heritage.

+In popular culture

+Hawaiian comedian Frank De Lima mentions Primo beer twice in the "Solid Mold" segment of his 1982 comedy record Please Buy This Album!